JDubbTX/OpenIBMi/src/posts/2020-09-02-manage-social-and-footer-icons.md

 ## Adding SVG Icons to Content in Your .md Posts

-The post [SVG - Shortcode](/2020/09/09/svg-shortcode/) goes into detai on how to manage all the SVG Sprites in the system and how to add them to your Post and Pages markdown content via a Shortcode.
+The post [SVG - Shortcode](/2020/09/09/svg-shortcode/) goes into detail on how to manage all the SVG Sprites in the system and how to add them to your Post and Pages markdown content via a Shortcode.

 ## Post Social Share Icons

 Posts details, such as this page, have "Social Share" icons built in so readers can easily share to their favorite platform.
-These SVGs, alond with the native share code for each platform are managed in the `/src/_includes/components/socialshare.njk` file.
+These SVGs, along with the native share code for each platform are managed in the `/src/_includes/components/socialshare.njk` file.

 And in the `/src/_data/structure.js` file you can globally disable Footer and Post Share icons: